Scare Tactics: Format

 There are some instances where the victims are lured into the pranks on the promise of being on a fake reality show called "Fear Antics" which plays off like a show similar to MTV's Jackass but end with dire consequences.
-Sometimes, the victim will attempt keeping calm and rationally try keeping the situation from getting out of control (from their perspective).
+In "Fear Antics", the victim is led to believe that they are the prankster, when in fact the joke is on them.
+Sometimes, the victim of "Fear Antics" will attempt keeping calm and rationally try keeping the situation from getting out of control (from their perspective).

-The pranks end when the victim is completely terrified and someone would ask them, "Are you scared?" to which they usually reply in the affirmative.
-They then get the reply, "You should be!
+The pranks end when the victim is completely terrified and an actor would ask them, "Are you scared?" to which they usually reply in the affirmative.
+They then get the reply, "You shouldn’t be!
 You're on Scare Tactics!" or "I'll have to/I'm gonna put you on Scare Tactics!".
-Alternately, at times when a victim almost ran for their lives, they immediately announced the same thing.
-Once or twice, a victim realized they were on Scare Tactics.
-Rarely, a victim will assault an actor playing a psycho in a moment of courage; forcing the crew to end charade.
+Alternately, at times when a victim almost ran for their lives, the actors would immediately announce the same thing.
+Rarely, a victim assaulted an actor playing an antagonist in a moment of courage; forcing the crew to end the charade.
+There were only two occasions where a victim realized they were on Scare Tactics.